movement art practice.

 MAP provides a variety of ways to gain insight by actively engaging with contemporary dance, whether you are an absolute beginner, a professional artist, a potential or avid fan!

 MAP provides a platform for community dancers get to rub up alongside practicing dance artists in a variety of ways.

-Get the hang of the foundations of contemporary dance in a fun and friendly environment.
-We will work on principles such as connection with the floor, rolling, falling in and out of the floor, spinal pathways, how to integrate skeletal structures to economise muscular effort and utilise release and developing your proprioception.
+You will work on principles such as connection with the floor, rolling, falling in and out of the floor, spinal pathways, how to integrate skeletal structures to economise muscular effort and utilise release and develop your proprioception.

 art appreciation through experience.

 We believe that, to gain insight and appreciation of an art-form, we need to demystify it through experiential practice.
 Every experience with MAP has this at its foundation.